 Vehicle maintenance is critical to reduce downtime and prevent breakdowns.
 Even a slight tire knock-out can cause a huge deal if it’s not maintained properly.
 In fact, respondents in TomTom’s study revealed that their vehicle costs are higher than necessary.

 Communication with your drivers relies on phones and network while on the road and thus was challenging.
 Miscommunication about the location, routes taken, asset conditions often led to increased expenses.

 As a fleet manager, you often look for technologies and solutions that can help you meet safety standards and operate the fleets effectively.
-Here’s how IoT can help you with fleet management:
+Here are some examples of how IoT has helped fleet management businesses, and how it can help you too.